 Why does it seem like the surfclam minimum size limit is suspended every year?

 We have the authority to suspend the minimum size limit when our data show that most surfclams are larger than the minimum size of 4.75 inches.
 This is often the case, and we want to eliminate the burden of having a minimum size limit in place if it is not necessary, as allowed by the regulations.

 How will I know what the quota is for future years and whether the surfclam size limit has been suspended again?

 These decisions are made around the same time each year, generally in the fall, before the start of a new fishing year.
 We will continue to let you know through letters such as this.
-In addition, you can visit our surfclam and ocean quahog web page or call 978-281-9315.
+Check our surfclam and ocean quahog management plan or call (978) 281-9315 for more information.